 25 Aug 2017

-Playing outdoors is a chance to discover what matters - we put away the gadgets and reconnect with nature and family.
+Playing outside is a chance to discover what matters.
+Put away the gadgets and reconnect your kids with the great outdoors!

 3. WHO'S AFRAID OF THE DARK?

 It can be scary but the best thing about night time in the great outdoors is all of the amazing creatures that come out to play.
 Possums, bats and owls are all most active at night - not to mention a million stars!

 How many animals can you spot?
 What constellations can you identify?
 Grab a torch and take your junior explorers out for a possum prowl.
 Be sure to check the tops of trees first and work your way down from there.

 Got a phone?
 Download the Starwalk App and explore the deep night sky!